lhxcs/note/docs/system/co/cs61c/riscv.md

 - Jump(`j`): `j label`
 - Jump and Link(`jal`): `jal dst label`
+    - Address of following instruction put in `dst`
+    - Jumps to target address
 - Jump and Link Register(`jalr`): `jalr dst src imm`
 - Jump Register(`jr`): `jr src`
 - `ra`: return address register, used to save where a function is called from so we can get back.